holepunchto/bare-addon-jstl/README.md

 # bare-addon-jstl

-Template repository for creating Bare native addons using [libjstl](https://github.com/holepunchto/libjstl).
+Template repository for creating Bare native addons using <https://github.com/holepunchto/libjstl>.
 For information on how to use the template, see [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Building

-<https://github.com/holepunchto/bare-make> is used for compiling the native bindings in [`binding.c`](binding.c).
+<https://github.com/holepunchto/bare-make> is used for compiling the native bindings in [`binding.cc`](binding.cc).
 Start by installing the tool globally:

 ```console
 npm i -g bare-make